Hold the Lion, Please

 Hold the Lion, Please is a 1942 Merrie Melodies cartoon, first released on June 6, 1942, distributed by the Vitaphone Corporation and Warner Bros.
-This is the first Bugs Bunny cartoon where the title does not refer "hare", "bunny", or "rabbit", the character's tenth appearance overall, and Chuck Jones' 39th Warner Bros. cartoon.
+This is the first Bugs Bunny cartoon where the title does not include "hare", "bunny", or "rabbit", the character's tenth appearance overall, and Chuck Jones' 39th Warner Bros. cartoon.
 Tedd Pierce handled writing duties, while Carl W. Stalling composed the music.

 The title is a play on the expression used by switchboard operators of the day, asking the caller to "hold the line."
 The Three Stooges made a short with a similar title, Hold That Lion, which also featured a renegade lion.

-Synopsis
+Plot

-The short focuses on a lion named Leo who's trying to prove he's still 'King of the Jungle' by hunting a small, defenseless animal.
+The short focuses on a lion named Leo who is trying to prove he is still 'King of the Jungle' by hunting a small, defenseless animal.
 He chooses Bugs Bunny as his intended victim, but Leo soon finds out that, in a battle of wits, he's the defenseless one.
 However, Leo eventually gets Bugs under one paw while raising the other one, claws extended, and looking extremely angry; a truly frightened-looking Bugs could be facing his end.

 Just then, Leo's wife, Hortense, calls him on Bugs' phone, and Leo immediately goes from ferocious to meek.
 After a brief conversation, Leo tells her that he's on his way home.
-After hanging up the phone, Leo apologizes to Bugs about not being able to "stay and kill him," and dashes home to Hortense.
-Initially, Bugs makes fun of Leo for his submissiveness to his wife, but it's quickly shown that Bugs is just as submissive to his own wife, Mrs. Bugs Bunny (according to a sign behind her), whose presence sends her husband sheepishly slinking back into their rabbit hole.
-Mrs. Bunny then asks the viewer, "Who wears the pants in this family?" before lifting up her skirt to show her literally wearing a pair of pants.
+After hanging up the phone, Leo apologizes to Bugs about not being able to "stay and kill him", and dashes home to Hortense.
+Initially, Bugs makes fun of Leo for his submissiveness to his wife, but it is quickly shown that Bugs is just as submissive to his own wife, Mrs Bugs Bunny (according to a sign behind her), whose presence sends her husband sheepishly slinking back into their rabbit hole.
+Mrs. Bunny then asks the audience, "Who wears the pants in this family?" before lifting up her skirt to show her literally wearing a pair of pants.